YetOpen/certbot-zimbra/README.md

 The domain of the certificate is obtained automatically using `zmhostname`.
 If you want to request a specific hostname use the `-H/--hostname` option.
 This domain will be the DN of the certificate.

 The certificate can be requested with additional hostnames/SANs.
-By default the script fetches the `zimbraPublicServiceHostname` attribute from all domains and if present, adds it to the certificate SANs to be requested.
+By default the script fetches the `zimbraPublicServiceHostname` and all `zimbraVirtualHostname` attributes from all domains and if present, adds those to the certificate SANs to be requested.
 If you want to disable this behavior use the `-u/--no-public-hostname-detection` option.

 **Note:** Let's Encrypt has a limit of a maximum of 100 domains per certificate at the time of this writing: [Rate Limits](https://letsencrypt.org/docs/rate-limits/)